-have been collected in a large part of the breakup reaction phase space.
-As a first step the data collected at the beam energy of 170 MeV/nucleon have been analyzed, with a focus on the proton-proton coincidences registered in the Forward Detector.
+WASA (Wide Angle Shower Apparatus) detector, has been performed at the Cooler Synchrotron COSY-Jülich.
+Due to almost 4π acceptance and moderate detection threshold of the WASA system, differential cross section data have been collected in a large part of the breakup reaction phase space.
+As a first step the data collected at the beam energy of 170 MeV/nucleon have been analysed, with a focus on the proton-proton coincidences registered in the Forward Detector.